What Can I Bring Back from Cuba?

 - Contact us with your Questions

-In American dollars, you may bring back $400 worth of souvenirs.
+In American dollars, you may bring back $400 worth of souvenirs to the US from Cuba.
 Up to $100 of that can be alcohol or tobacco.

 If you buy directly from entrepreneurs, you can bring back from Cuba whatever dollar amount of souvenirs you like - other than tobacco, alcohol, or prohibited items.